Zoë Kravitz Resembles An Oscars Statue At The 73rd Annual British Academy Film Awards

-Zoë Kravitz rocked the red carpet at London’s Royal Albert Hall for the 73rd British Academy Film Awards (BAFTAs) when the American actress showed up while wearing a golden gown reminiscent of the Oscars statue.
-In fact, Pop Sugar UK called Zoe “a real life trophy.”
+Zoë Kravitz rocked the red carpet at London’s Royal Albert Hall for the 73rd British Academy of Film and Television Awards (BAFTAs) when the American actress showed up while wearing a golden gown reminiscent of the Oscars statue.
+In fact, Pop Sugar UK called Zoe, “a real life trophy.”

 The Big Little Lies star also wore YSL in the form of an off-the-shoulder frock covered in polka dots to the Golden Globes three weeks ago, according to Pop Sugar.